 About the OPPORTUNITY

 This program is dedicated to fostering creativity, artistic career development, and community impact, enabling professional artists to thrive in Central Florida.
-All artists' awards must promote creative excellence and merit and expand access to innovative arts experiences.
+All awards must promote creative excellence and merit and expand access to innovative arts, culture, history, and/or science experiences.

-Please note: All individual artists awardees are considered independent contractors and will receive a 1099.
+Please note: All Individual Artist awardees are considered independent contractors and will receive a 1099.
 Recipients are responsible for any tax obligations under federal, state, or local laws.
-A W-9 form must be filed before award payments can be made.
+A W-9 form must be filed with United Arts before award payments can be made.

 Maximum Request Amount: $5,000